Power Girl (comic book)

-Power Girl is the name of several American comic book titles featuring the character of the same name and published by DC Comics, beginning with four-issue limited series which debuted in June 1988.
-The series returned as an ongoing title in May 2009 and continued until October 2011.
-After a hiatus, it was relaunched again in May 2023, beginning with a one-shot special as part of the Dawn of DC relaunch.
+Power Girl is an American comic book series featuring the character of the same name, published by DC Comics, beginning with a four-issue limited series that debuted in June 1988.
+The series returned as an ongoing series in May 2009 and continued until October 2011.
+After a hiatus, it was relaunched in May 2023, beginning with a one-shot special as part of the Dawn of DC relaunch, with later issues tying in with DC All In.

 The second volume was launched in 2009 after its announcement at the 2008 New York Comic Con.
 The early issues were written by Jimmy Palmiotti and Justin Gray, and illustrated by Amanda Conner.
 The series aimed to balance Power Girl's superhero and personal lives, distinguishing her from Earth-one counterpart Supergirl with a lighter, action-focused narrative.
 Critics praised the early issues for their storytelling and artwork.

-The third volume launched in 2023 with a one-shot special introducing her new powers after Lazarus Planet and Dawn of DC, the ongoing series focuses on Kara's identity struggles and her complex relationship with the Superman family, where she adopts the name Dr. Paige Stetler, who is a scientist.
-She confronts new foes like the space pirate Amalak.
+The third volume, launched in 2023 with a one-shot special introducing her new secret identity, Dr. Paige Stetler, and her new powers she had after the Lazarus Planet storyline and Dawn of DC relaunch.
+The series focuses on the title character's identity struggles, her relationship with the Superman family, and battling her own enemiese.
 The debut issue in November 2023 was well-received, ranking as the 36th best-selling comic and praised for its engaging storytelling and art.

 Publication history

 The second volume of the series was first announced at the New York Comic Con in 2008, although it took about a year for the comic to be released, with the first issue debuting in May 2009.
-The delay occurred because Amanda Conner, the series’ artist, was still finishing up work on the Terra miniseries.
+The delay occurred because the series' artist, Amanda Conner, was still finishing up work on the Terra miniseries.
 Later on, DC announced that Judd Winick will take over as the writer and Sami Basri as the artist for the series, starting with issue #13, following the departure of the previous creative team.

-In 2023, DC announced a third volume of Power Girl series, set to debut as part of the Dawn of DC initiative in September 2023.
+In 2023, DC announced a third volume set to debut as part of the Dawn of DC relaunch in September 2023.
 The series written by Leah Williams and illustrated by Eduardo Pansica.
 Prior to the series launch, a special one-shot titled Power Girl Special #1, featuring Williams and artist Marguerite Sauvage was released on May 30, 2023 as an induction to the series.